-Group of Activities Community Outcomes Level of Service Expected Parks & Reserves Network Infrastructure Infrastructure Water and Roads Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
-Group of Activity Objectives Maintain and enhance public health and sofety More people and goods around sofely and efficiently - Water Supply - 100% compliance with NZ drinking water bacteria standards - 100% compliance with resource consent conditions (no abatement notices) - Urban Stormwater Drainage - 100% compliance with resource consent conditions (no abatement notices) - No flooding of inhabitable dwellings in an up to 1 in 50 year event - Sewage Collection, Treatment and Disposal - 100% compliance with resource consent conditions (no abatement notices) - No wastewater overflow events from routine operation (other than exceptional circumstances) - Roading and Footpaths - Less than 5% of roads exceed national rough ride limits - Less than 5% of roads with condition classified poor or worse - Less than 1km o footpaths classified poor ar worse - All property will be accessible by vehicles meeting maximum as of right mass and dimensions, except by special agreement. ✓ Safe, Healthy and Liveable Communities Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
-Local public services which help meet the needs of young and old, people in need, visitors and locals, businesses and households.
-Group of Activity Objectives Provide a range of accessible, social, cultural and recreational activity 94% of urban properties within 500m radius (walking distance) of a park 56% of urban properties within 500m radius (walking distance) of a playground √ √
+Group of Activities Community Outcomes Level of Service Expected Parks & Reserves Network Infrastructure Community Infrastructur Water and Roads Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
+Group of Activity Objectives - Maintain and enhance public health and Water Supply 100% compliance with NZ drinking water bacteria standards 100% compliance with resource consent conditions (no abatement notices) Urban Stormwater Drainage 100% compliance with resource consent conditions (no \checkmark safety - Move people and goods around safely and efficiently abatement notices) No flooding of inhabitable dwellings in an up to 1 in 50 year event Sewage Collection, Treatment and Disposal 100% compliance with resource consent conditions (no abatement notices) No wastewater overflow events from routine operation (other than exceptional circumstances) Roading and Footpaths Less than 5% of roads exceed national rough ride limits Less than 3% of roads with condition classified poor or worse Less than 1km o footpaths classified poor or worse All property will be accessible by vehicles meeting maximum as of right mass and dimensions, except by Safe, Healthy and Liveable Communities Local Infrastructure which contributes to public health and safety, supports growth, connects communities, activities communities and helps to protect the natural environment.
+Local public services which help meet the needs of young and old, people in need, visitors and locals, businesses and households. special agreement. - 94% of urban properties within 500m radius (walking distance) of a park - 56% of urban properties within 500m radius (walking distance) of a playground \checkmark ✓ Group of Activity Objectives - Provide a range of accessible, social, cultural and recreational activity